 Strawberry Cheesecake Pancakes are fluffy buttermilk pancakes with a cream cheese swirl inside and topped with strawberry syrup.
-Try my Chocolate Chip Pancakes for another sweet and delicious way to enjoy pancakes!
+Try my Stuffed French Toast for another sweet and delicious way to enjoy strawberries at breakfast!

 Strawberry Cheesecake Pancakes